sohelamin/demo/README.md

-Its just for demonstrate a project
+Its just for demonstrate of a project
 ====